Drama, Thriller

 Olivia is honored to be joining Harlequin Productions for the first time!
 Although she is now a Chicago-based actor, she grew up in Issaquah aspiring to perform on a PNW stage, so she feels blessed to have her debut with this story.
 She received her BFA in Acting from Illinois Wesleyan University.
 Credits include The Wolves and Appropriate (IWU), Twelfth Night (Emerald Theatre), various film opportunities, and the production of her play The Moon.
 Olivia sends hugs and gratitude to her family, dog, and loved ones around the country. oliviafinkelstein.com

-Scott C. Brown is thrilled to return to Harlequin.
-He’s worked with most of the South Sound theatres, and favorite roles include Mark Rothko in Red (SecondStory Rep); Salieri in Amadeus, RP McMurphy in One Flew Over the Cuckoo’s Nest (Lakewood Playhouse); Lennie in Of Mice And Men (Stagedoor Productions); Father Flynn in Doubt (Gold From Straw); Bobby in the world premiere of Sins of the Mother, and Sheriff Heck Tate in To Kill a Mockingbird (Harlequin Productions).
+Scott is thrilled to return to Harlequin.
+He’s worked with most of the South Sound theatres, and favorite roles include Mark Rothko in Red (SecondStory Rep); Salieri in Amadeus, RP McMurphy in One Flew Over the Cuckoo’s Nest (Lakewood Playhouse); Lennie in Of Mice And Men (Stagedoor Productions); Father Flynn in Doubt (Gold From Straw); Bobby in the world premiere of Sins of the Mother, and Special Agent R. Wallace in Is This A Room (Harlequin Productions).
 Film work includes: Depth, The Hollow One, A Bit of Bad Luck, and Scrapper, and was in the final season of SyFy’s Z Nation.
-He has also been seen in local, regional and national commercials, and been heard in audio books, commercials, and other Voice Acting work.
+He has also been seen in local, regional and national commercials, and has been heard in audio books, commercials, and other Voice Acting work.
 Scott received his theater degree from Western Oregon State College.
-My thanks to wonderful and talented cast, and also to crew/staff for all the support.
+My thanks to Aaron, the wonderful and talented cast, as well as the crew/staff/ for all the support.
+And to Katie, my theatre widow, who lets me pursue my passions.

 Meet Anna Okrasinski-Maddox, Featured Artist for IS THIS A ROOM